Church and state in medieval Europe: Thomas Becket

+King John and Innocent III

+A further conflict between the English monarchy and the papacy occurred during the reign of John, King of England.
+A dispute arose over the appointment of the Archbishop of Canterbury after Pope Innocent III supported Stephen Langton for the position and John refused to accept him.
+In response, Innocent placed England under an interdict in 1208, restricting the celebration of church services, and excommunicated John in 1209.

+The dispute continued until 1213, when John submitted to the pope and was subsequently absolved from excommunication.
+The interdict remained in effect until 1214.

 Guelphs and Ghibellines

 The conflict between the Guelphs and Ghibellines began as part of the secular-papal struggle.
 Guelf (also spelled Guelph) and Ghibelline, were members of two opposing factions in German and Italian politics during the Middle Ages.
 The split between the Guelfs, who were sympathetic to the papacy, and the Ghibellines, who were sympathetic to the German (Holy Roman) emperors, contributed to chronic strife within the cities of northern Italy in the 13th and 14th centuries.

+The division between Guelphs and Ghibellines was not simply a contest between supporters of papal and imperial authority.
+The conflict became intertwined with rivalries among Italian cities and competing factions within individual communes, where the labels could represent local political and familial interests as much as allegiance to pope or emperor.
+During the thirteenth century the wider struggle remained closely connected to the conflict between the papacy and the Hohenstaufen emperors.
+Frederick II's attempts to assert imperial authority in Italy intensified these divisions, while the papacy supported forces opposed to imperial expansion.

 First Crusade

 There was some uncertainty about what would happen to Jerusalem after it was conquered in 1099.
 Godfrey de Bouillon refused to take the title "king", and was instead called "Defender of the Holy Sepulcher".
 Dagobert of Pisa was named Patriarch in 1100, and attempted to turn the new state into a theocracy, with a secular state to be created elsewhere, perhaps in Cairo.
 Godfrey soon died however and was succeeded by his brother Baldwin, who did not hesitate to call himself king and actively opposed Dagobert's plans.
 By Dagobert's death in 1107, Jerusalem was a secular kingdom.